 But there are some fundamental flaws in this course that simply must be addressed to make this an Elite Course.
 So, from the perspective of a scratch golfer here is my problem with this course: The ENTIRE course is full of very, very easy par 3's yet many of them are nearly impossible to birdie.
 Even with a perfect nuke of a drive you will hit the landing zone and STILL have a 75 foot upshot.
 Holes 1-6 are birdie holes.
-I can throw 430' and holes 7, 8, 10, 13, & 16 are realistically unreachable on a consistent basis except for professionals.
+I can throw 430' and holes 7, 8, & 16 are like the adopted step-children this course could stand to lose.

 I understand the idea of making a hole a "3.5" in that it's a difficult par 3 and 50% will par and 50% will bogey.
 However, on these par 3's 80% will par, 18% will bogey and 2% will birdie.
 Either push these holes back and make them "3.5's" or move them in and make them possible birdies, because at the moment they are simple, simple, par 3's and offer no score separation at all if in a tournament.